RealArslaanYT/onyx-client-core/README.md

 - Coordinates HUD
 - Keystrokes HUD
 - Freelook
+- Mod state saving (keeps your preferences!)

 **To be added soon**:
-- Saving state of mods
+- Armor HUD

 Onyx Client provides a more polished and customizable Minecraft experience, perfect for players looking to enhance their client with modern features and easy-to-use tools.